A unified quantum theory II: gravity interacting with Yang-Mills and spinor fields: Quantization of the Lagrangian

+where $\rho_{ij}$ is the fixed metric in $\so$ which is used to define $\f$. $\rho_{ij}$ should be chosen such that it has an interesting group of isometries, since these isometries and the gauge transformations act naturally on the elements of the fiber such that they are isometries with respect to the scalar product above.

-Let $\hat E$ be the vector bundle with base space $E$ and fiber $\mc P$, where $\mc P$ is the complex Hilbert space discussed above.
-After quantization the Hamilton function $H=\tilde H+H_D$ is replaced by normally hyperbolic differential operator, also denoted by $H$, which can be looked at as a map from the sections $C^\un_c(E,\hat E)$ into itself.
-The linear map $H_D$ is part of the zero order term of $H$.
+After quantization the Hamilton function $H=\tilde H+H_D$ is replaced by a normally hyperbolic differential operator, also denoted by $H$, which can be looked at as a map from the sections $C^\un_c(E,\hat E)$ into itself.
+The linear map $H_D$ is part of the zero order term of $H$. $H_D$ can be trivially extended to act in the fibers.

 The Wheeler-DeWitt equation has the form